SaurabhMulay999/salesforce-interview-questions/Readme.md

 ```
 But to pull the code your staging area must be clean.
 So either you have to stash the changes or you have to commit them.
-When someone is modifying the code and you're also doing the same merge conflict occurs and you have to manually resolve it.
+When someone is modifying the code and you're also doing the same and try to pull the code merge conflict occurs and you have to manually resolve it.